jk-gan/my-website/posts/building-blog-nextjs-tailwindcss.md

 We also use another function provided by Next.js called `getStaticPaths`.
 When we `export` an `async` `getStaticPaths` function from a dynamic page (`./pages/blog/[slug].js` in this case), this function will get called at build time and generate the HTML file accordingly.

 Let's check the file generated from our codes so far.
-Change this in `package.json` file:
+Add `next export` command in `package.json` file:
 ```diff
   ...
   "scripts": {